AI-Assisted Scientific Assessment: A Case Study on Climate Change: An Assessment of Atlantic Meridional Overturning Circulation (AMOC) Stability: Tipping Points, Uncertainties, and Impacts

 [67] Glavovic, B.C., R. Dawson, W. Chow, M. Garschagen, M. Haasnoot, C. Singh, and A. Thomas, ``Cross-Chapter Paper 2: Cities and Settlements by the Sea.''
 Climate Change 2022: Impacts, Adaptation and Vulnerability.
-Contribution of Working Group II to the Sixth Assessment Report of the Intergovernmental Panel on Climate Change, 2022, Available: https://doi.org/10.1017/9781009325844.019
+Contribution of Working Group II to the Sixth Assessment Report of the Intergovernmental Panel on Climate Change, 2022.
+[Online].
+Available: \url{https://doi.org/10.1017/9781009325844.019}